 If you’re looking for rental income, focus on San Pedro or Placencia.
 Those are Belize’s highest trafficked tourist destinations.

 Another option you may be considering is building your own house.
 In this case you should know about the Central Building Authority (CBA).
-This is a new government agency, maybe three or four years old.
+This is a relatively new government agency.
 When I arrived in this country, you could build whatever you wanted.
-Now the CBA is putting some standards in place.
+Now the CBA has put standards in place.
 Now, for the first time in this country, there is a building code that you need to adhere to.

 One more thing you should know: There are no escrow companies in Belize, and you can’t take escrow for granted.
 It’s not typically part of the buying process.
 You can insist on it, but you’ll have to set it up.
 I’d recommend doing that through your attorney.
 If you have a good attorney, this can work.
 I don’t recommend using the seller’s attorney, and I really don’t recommend using the seller’s attorney for escrow!